0xb120/cheatsheets_and_ctf-notes/Dev, ICT & Cybersec/Web & Network Hacking/JWT Vulnerabilities.md

 ```

 If an attacker is able to leak the public key used by the server, it can pass a JWT signed using HS256 and that public key in order to create valid JWT token.

+>[!example]
+>Leaked JWKs from `/jwks.json`
+>```json
+>{"keys":[{"kty":"RSA","e":"AQAB","use":"sig","kid":"aeabd399-c6dc-434f-82a1-3014205a0e8b","alg":"RS256","n":"rm0qmCqfCJ_nG8-MrRSPxfDOJ5DccqnU1JZv4wmnVk7mzETmHH-IyRlWFTBVQVC_Z0WBI0Y8NoOD_zWpNG3we_prPX6_-MHj6yYt6C7weccf7Gycu4TYu5n2CAIpFFu6izzHlfdfLMW5xe_aVv8lgygSe65b4JWKYWT_b8Ol7jxLldrSOfVDe9LhEKPpSNmEo04wuCsB1pCJ0gtTSZMz5tOMYGrXFtDPctUZwS3lExoA4UpVAUB4Z3LLOEUGfdAykv9a5k39_DP_TKjXTPuKyb0AEIyDVyrPi2V3bicyOI-2y-9FHMUTskcLc7S3qCPM1aDuJ-TM9OGyWtj9p3lzaw"}]}
+>```
+>1.
+With the extension loaded, in Burp's main tab bar, go to the **JWT Editor Keys** tab.
+>2.
+Click **New RSA** Key.
+In the dialog, paste the JWK that you obtained earlier and save.
+>3.
+Right click the key and select "*Copy Public Key as PEM*" (in this way we can avoid missing spaces or new lines).
+>4.
+Go to the **Decoder** tab and Base64-encode the PEM.
+>5.
+Go back to the **JWT Editor Keys** tab and click **New Symmetric Key**.
+>6.
+In the dialog, click **Generate** to generate a new key in JWK format.
+>7.
+Replace the generated value for the `k` parameter with a Base64-encoded PEM key that you just copied.
+>8.
+Save the key.
+>```json
+>{"kty": "oct","kid": "aeabd399-c6dc-434f-82a1-3014205a0e8b","k":"LS0tLS1CRUdJTiBQVUJMSUMgS0VZLS0tLS0KTUlJQklqQU5CZ2txaGtpRzl3MEJBUUVGQUFPQ0FROEFNSUlCQ2dLQ0FRRUFybTBxbUNxZkNKL25HOCtNclJTUAp4ZkRPSjVEY2NxblUxSlp2NHdtblZrN216RVRtSEgrSXlSbFdGVEJWUVZDL1owV0JJMFk4Tm9PRC96V3BORzN3CmUvcHJQWDYvK01IajZ5WXQ2Qzd3ZWNjZjdHeWN1NFRZdTVuMkNBSXBGRnU2aXp6SGxmZGZMTVc1eGUvYVZ2OGwKZ3lnU2U2NWI0SldLWVdUL2I4T2w3anhMbGRyU09mVkRlOUxoRUtQcFNObUVvMDR3dUNzQjFwQ0owZ3RUU1pNego1dE9NWUdyWEZ0RFBjdFVad1MzbEV4b0E0VXBWQVVCNFozTExPRVVHZmRBeWt2OWE1azM5L0RQL1RLalhUUHVLCnliMEFFSXlEVnlyUGkyVjNiaWN5T0krMnkrOUZITVVUc2tjTGM3UzNxQ1BNMWFEdUorVE05T0d5V3RqOXAzbHoKYXdJREFRQUIKLS0tLS1FTkQgUFVCTElDIEtFWS0tLS0tCg=="}
+>```
+>9.
+Now from the repeater we can edit our JWT as we want and finally sign it using the newly created key

 ## Advanced Tests